KristenEberts/sca/day3/pset/pokemon/README.md

 ```
 >>> moves = ['Growl', 'Thunder Shock', 'Tail Whip', 'Quick Attack']
 >>> Pikachu = Pokemon(moves)
 ```

 Then, you'll want to test your method!
-Using the example above, you could write Pikachu.forget('Growl'), then see if Pikachu forgets his **Growl** move!
+Using the example above, you could write `Pikachu.forget('Growl')`, then see if Pikachu forgets his **Growl** move!

 #### Learning Moves
 Next, create a **learn** method that adds a new move to the Pokemon's skill list, but only if there are fewer than four items in the list.
 If the list is full, print a message to the trainer.
 Be sure to test your method!

 ### Bonus Challenges
 Pokemon do more than learn and forget moves, right?
-They also have attributes like their **name**, their **type**, and their **level**.
-Add those attributes to your `Pokemon` class.
-Then, add a method called `fight` that prints a skill and its effectiveness, like so:
+They also battle other Pokemon!
+Add a method called `fight` that asks for a move as input, then prints out its effectiveness, like so:

 ```
 >>> Pikachu.fight()
+>>> What move?
+Pikachu knows Growl and Tail Whip.
+>>> Growl
 >>> Pikachu used Growl!
 It's not very effective.
 ```
 Tip: You can create a set of possible outcomes, then pop something off the set to determine how effective the move is.